Awderoo/Blog-with-database-final/README.md

 npm init

-The the other modules is aredy in the jason file. like express, bode-Parser...
+The the other modules is aredy in the json file. like express, bode-Parser...

 run server